 Bakersfield Nursing Home Statistics & Facts

-Operation Guardians, a multi-agency task force that performed surprise inspections in several California nursing homes, specifically looked for signs of nursing home abuse and neglect.
-When the task force performed a similar inspection on April 28, 2011 at the Bakersfield Healthcare Center nursing home, they found several serious violations, which showed that the facility was not providing adequate care to all of its residents.
+Operation Guardians, a multi-agency task force performed surprise inspections in several California nursing homes, which involved looking for signs of nursing home abuse and neglect.
+What the task force found in a Bakersfield Healthcare Center nursing home, was several nursing home violations.
+Violations exposed the facility of not providing adequate care to all of its residents.

 The task force's report cited numerous examples of deficient care.
 The medical doctor who performed the inspection as part of the task force said: